-Generally, the water throughout the British Isles seems to work beautifully for both henna and indigo herbal hair colour and allows for great dye release from both.
-But if you’re in the UK, or outside the UK, and not getting good hair colour from your henna and indigo, then I suggest you buy distilled bottled water to mix up your henna powder and a high ph / mineral rich alkaline water to mix up your indigo powder, such as bottled mineral water – just make sure from the information on the label that it really is a mineral rich water and not just labelled “spring water” or “mineral water” as some waters are which don’t originate from anywhere remotely near a spring and don’t contain traces of any minerals.
+Generally, throughout the British Isles water and dye release in henna and indigo are not considered a problem and the water seems to work beautifully for both henna and indigo herbal hair colour.
+But if you’re in the UK, or outside the UK, and not getting good dye release from your henna and indigo, we suggest you buy distilled bottled water to mix up your henna powder and a high ph / mineral rich alkaline water to mix up your indigo powder, such as bottled mineral water.
+Just make sure from the information on the label that it really is a mineral rich water and not just labelled “spring water” or “mineral water” as some waters are which don’t originate from anywhere remotely near a spring and don’t contain traces of any minerals.
 For cassia obovata, the water type shouldn’t make any difference at all.

-Watch out for Water in Scandinavia ! ( an Indigo trouble spot)… and watch out for water generally !!
+Watch out for Water and Dye Release in Henna and Indigo in Scandinavia ! ( an Indigo trouble spot)

 We advise those living in Scandinavia to use distilled bottled water or tap water to mix your henna, and to buy bottled mineral water (e.g. Evian) to mix your indigo.
 Alternatively, for indigo, combine bottled mineral water with aloe vera juice which will also helps prevent any irritation from indigo.
 Do persevere – if you’ve previously tried henna and indigo and it didn’t work, please change the water and try again.

 This is why water works for indigo in some countries and not in others :